Tress Way

 Tress Way Family

-Tress Way is married to Brianna Turang, who was a softball and soccer player at the University of Oklahoma.
-She is the sister of current Milwaukee Brewers infielder Brice Turang and the daughter of former Major League Baseball outfielder Brian Turang.
+Tressler William Way’s family is rooted in sports.
+He married Brianna Turang, a softball and soccer player at the University of Oklahoma, in 2013.
+Brianna is the sister of Major League Baseball infielder Brice Turang and the daughter of former Major League Baseball outfielder Brian Turang, giving the Way family a strong athletic pedigree beyond football.

 Personal Life